mefrem/mefrem.github.io/_posts/2020-03-04-sanctionsexplorer.md

 canonical_url: "https://maxefremov.com/interviews/sanctionsexplorer"
 ---

 I just completed work on a web-scraping, natural language processing web application providing information pertaining to internationally sanctioned entities.
-[It is temporarily staged here.](http://master.d2lar62teu450l.amplifyapp.com/) But before I describe that project, I want to make a brief diversion to illustrate its importance.
+But before I describe that project, I want to make a brief diversion to illustrate its importance.

 ## Sergei Magnitsky